CrewBuilder/crew-builder/API.md

 [
   {
     id: 9,
-    task_name: 'Share our status on FB',
+    reward_name: 'Share our status on FB',
-    task_description: 'Like us on FB and share a post to earn 44 points',
+    reward_description: 'Like us on FB and share a post to earn 44 points',
     points: 44,
     limit: 100,
     expiry: 2017-12-27T23:58:30.556Z,